speced/bikeshed/docs/definitions-autolinks.md

 and if it finds a match,
 automatically sets the `href` appropriately to point at the relevant definition.

-Like definitions, you can override the linking text by setting a `title=''` attribute.
+Like definitions, you can override the linking text by setting a `lt=''` attribute.
 Unlike definitions, you can't separate multiple linking phrases by the bar "|" character, as that doesn't make sense for links.

-Setting an empty title attribute turns off autolinking entirely, if for whatever reason you need to do so.
+Setting an empty lt attribute turns off autolinking entirely, if for whatever reason you need to do so.

 There are several additional shortcuts for writing an autolink: